10 Best Things to do in Lucerne Switzerland

 While the old town is cute (so, I would exaggerate if I say it is amazing or fantastic), it is nature that fascinates me in Lucerne.

-So, since you are in Lucerne, you could go for a stroll through the old town and visit the second most famous sight (and the only other sight besides the bridge) – the Lion Monument.
+So, since you are in Lucerne, you could go for a stroll through the old town and visit the second most famous sight (and the only other sight besides the bridge) – the Lion Monument which is one of the most popular sight in Lucerne.

 The Lion Monument is about a 10-minutes walk from the Chapel Bridge and commemorates Swiss soldiers who died in the 18th century, during the French revolution.

-I actually do enjoy walking along the promenade in Lucerne.
-It is very busy and also quite lively most of the time, making Lucerne look bigger than it actually is.
+Another thing to do in Lucerne is to walk along the promenade in Lucerne.
+The promenade in the city center is very busy and also quite lively most of the time, making Lucerne look bigger than it actually is.

 If you do a self-guided walking tour, you should also visit the Town Hall, and along the way, you´ll pass some pretty buildings with interesting facades.
 However, half a day in Lucerne is enough to have seen most of the city center.